-(xii) Additional Facility for Non - Individual Shareholders and Custodians - For Remote Voting only.
+- vi.
+Click on the "RESOLUTIONS FILE LINK" if you wish to view the entire Resolution details. - vii.
+After selecting the resolution, you have decided to vote on, click on "SUBMIT".
+A confirmation box will be displayed.
+If you wish to confirm your vote, click on "OK", else to change your vote, click on "CANCEL" and accordingly modify your vote. - viii.
+Once you "CONFIRM" your vote on the resolution, you will not be allowed to modify your vote. - ix.
+You can also take a print of the votes cast by clicking on "Click here to print" option on the Voting page. - x.
+If a demat account holder has forgotten the login password then Enter the User ID and the image verification code and click on Forgot Password & enter the details as prompted by the system. - xi.
+Additional Facility for Non Individual Shareholders and Custodians - For Remote Voting only. - Non-Individual shareholders (i.e. other than Individuals, HUF, NRI etc.) and Custodians are required to log on to www.evotingindia.com and register themselves in the "Corporates" module. - A scanned copy of the Registration Form bearing the stamp and sign of the entity should be emailed to helpdesk.evoting@ cdslindia.com. - After receiving the login details a Compliance User should be created using the admin login and password.
+The Compliance User would be able to link the account(s) for which they wish to vote on. - The list of accounts linked in the login will be mailed automatically and can be delink in case of any wrong mailing. - A scanned copy of the Board Resolution

-- Non-Individual shareholders (i.e. other than Individuals, HUF, NRI etc.) and Custodians are required to log on to www.evotingindia.com and register themselves in the "Corporates" module. - A scanned copy of the Registration Form bearing the stamp and sign of the entity should be emailed to helpdesk.evoting@cdslindia. com. - After receiving the login details a Compliance User should be created using the admin login and password.
-The Compliance User would be able to link the account(s) for which they wish to vote on. - The list of accounts linked in the login should be mailed to helpdesk.evoting@cdslindia.com and on approval of the accounts they would be able to cast their vote. - A scanned copy of the Board Resolution and Power of Attorney (POA) which they have issued in favour of the Custodian, if any, should be uploaded in PDF format in the system for the scrutinizer to verify the same. - Alternatively Non Individual shareholders are required to send the relevant Board Resolution/ Authority letter etc. together with attested specimen signature of the duly authorized signatory who are authorized to vote, to the Scrutinizer and to the Company at the email address viz; satiagroup@gmail. com (designated email address by company), if they have voted from individual tab & not uploaded same in the CDSL e-voting system for the scrutinizer to verify the same.
+- and Power of Attorney (POA) which they have issued in favour of the Custodian, if any, should be uploaded in PDF format in the system for the scrutinizer to verify the same. - Alternatively Non Individual shareholders are required to send the relevant Board Resolution/Authority letter etc. Together with attested specimen signature of the duly authorized signatory who are authorized to vote, to the Scrutinizer and to the Company at the email address viz; satiagroup@gmail. com (designated email address by company), if they have voted from individual tab & not uploaded same in the CDSL e-voting system for the scrutinizer to verify the same.